Freskoko/CycleTrafficWeather/INF161report.md

 ![vindstyrke vs vindkast](figs/VindstyrkeVSVindkast_POST_CHANGES.png)

 The *Vindkast* and *Vindstyrke* variables have a pearson correlation of 0.979, for the purpouses of the data, they tell us virtually the same thing.

 *Vindstyrke* has a correlation of 0.0321 with *Total trafikk*, while *Vindkast* has a correlation 0.0325 with *Total trafikk*.
 *Vindstyrke* has a pearson correlation which is 0.004 less than *Vindstyrke*, this is almost nothing, but for the purpouses of this paper, i choose to keep *Vindkast*.
-It is also important to note that when two variables are so similar and correlate so well, it is like giving the model the same data two times, which can lead to unwanted effects, like the model over-weighting these two factors or otherwise underrelying on one, and overrelying on the other.
+It is also important to note that when two variables are so similar and correlate so well, it is like giving the model the same data two times, which can lead to unwanted effects, like the model over-weighting these two factors or otherwise under relying on one, and over relying on the other.
 When they tell the same story, there is no need to keep them both.

 -----------

-### Dropped coloumns
+### Dropped columns

 - *Vindstyrke*

 <p>
 Vindstyrke and vindkast have a high degree of correlation, and statistically, it is like having the same variable two times.
 The two variables also have a very similar correlation with traffic amounts.
 Vindstyrke was dropped, as vindkast had a slightly higher correlation to traffic.
 <p>

 - *Vindretning/Vindretning_radians*